The Chieftains: 2021: Paddy Moloney's death

-The Chieftains' co-founder and leader Paddy Moloney suddenly died on 12 October 2021, leaving uncertain the band's future.
+The Chieftains' co-founder and leader Paddy Moloney died suddenly on 12 October 2021, effectively ending the band.

 2022: Live in San Francisco 1973 & 1976

 On 23 July 2022, in celebration of the band's 60 years, it was announced the forthcoming release on 2 September 2022 on vinyl, CD, and digital downloads of Bear's Sonic Journals: The Foxhunt, The Chieftains Live in San Francisco 1973 & 1976 featuring the Chieftains performing live in San Francisco in 1973 and 1976.
 The 2CD & Digital editions of the album feature the recordings of two entire shows in San Francisco: on October 1, 1973 at The Boarding House during their first tour in the U.S. (an unscheduled gig which occurred at Jerry Garcia's invitation to open for his bluegrass band, Old & In the Way) and on May 5, 1976 at The Great American Music Hall, while the vinyl release features 2 sides containing (only) the performance from October 1, 1973.